cstatz/blazert/README.md

 build the examples and the tests, which need to run successfully in order for the CI to pass.
 Currently, blazeRT is CI-tested on Ubuntu 18.04 and macOS with gcc and clang.

+The documentation of the entire script can be found [here](https://blazert.readthedocs.io/en/latest/).

 ![image](examples/baseline/path_tracer_blaze.png)

 (Rendered using the `path_tracer` example adapted from `nanoRT` and originally contributed by